 4. Paves the Way for New Habitats

-Many are afraid of the risk of oil spills that can potentially be a disaster for the environment, animals, and nearby communities.
-However, oil rigs can actually help create unique habitats for different creatures such as birds, fish, and other water creatures.
+Many are afraid of the risk of oil spills that can potentially be a disaster for the environment, marine life, and nearby communities.
+However, oil rigs can actually help create unique habitats for different creatures, such as birds, fish, and other water creatures.

 5. Reduces Tax Liabilities and Supports Investment Accounts

 With the money funneled from the operation of offshore oil rigs, government royalties can be used to ease down the tax liabilities of locals or even bigger population groups.

 Likewise, oil is also a great way for people to invest in commodities.
 While not exempt from volatility, geopolitics, and other factors, investing in oil can help diversify portfolios and gain positive returns.